1804 United States presidential election in Georgia

 The 1804 presidential election in Georgia took place between November 2 to December 15, 1804, as part of the 1804 United States presidential election.
 As occurred at the time, the state legislatures chose six electors to represent the state in the election.

 Results

 Nationwide, Jefferson won in a landslide, winning all but two states and proving to be a very popular president in most areas.
-Georgia was no exception, with all six electors voting for Democratic-Republican candidate Thomas Jefferson and his running mate George Clinton, over the Federalist candidates Charles Pinckney and Rufus King.
+Georgia was no exception, with all six electors voting for Democratic-Republican candidate Thomas Jefferson and his running mate George Clinton, over the Federalist candidates Charles Cotesworth Pinckney and Rufus King.